-Project deadline: December 1993
+Project deadline: December 1994

 Progress report: The Dairy Markets and Policy Education Committee is preparing a leaflet series entitled Dairy Markets and Policy: Issues and Options.
-This series presently consists of 35 leaflets, many of which are updated versions of leaflets from the two prior series developed by the committee (cf. 89-3).
+This series presently consists of about 40 leaflets and will grow in number as needs dictate.
 The leaflet series has been drafted to be more broadly targeted and applicable than the two earlier series, which were more oriented toward specific 1990 legislative and administrative hearings.
 In addition, the new series covers more general marketing topics, as opposed to more purely policy subjects.
-One-fourth of the series will be distributed in January, 1993; another fourth is scheduled for distribution shortly thereafter.
-The remaining leaflets are scheduled for completion in 1993.
-In addition, a "user's group workshop" will be held in February, 1993 to obtain feedback and help identify priorities and ways to enhance our educational efforts in the future.
-A group of two dozen people from industry, academia, and government will be invited to participate.
+A "user's group workshop" was held in February, 1993 to obtain feedback and help identify priorities and ways to enhance our educational efforts in the future.
+A group of two dozen people from industry, academia, and government participated.
+Although the leaflet series is intended to have longer-term usefulness and is not necessarily oriented toward the next farm bill, the Committee is mindful that the 1995 farm bill debate will soon begin; indeed discussions with Congress about alternative dairy support programs were engaged already in late 1993.
+For these reasons, the Committee is planning a national conference to be held in June, 1994, in the Twin Cities for the purpose of discussing policy options and presenting analyses to members of the dairy industry and policy-makers.